Unpleasant at the best of times, food poisoning can be more dangerous for people with low or compromised immune systems.

 Handle these foods with special care.

-The golden rules of food safety are practical tips designed to help people avoid harmful food bacteria.
-Following the golden rules is particularly important to protect people with low or compromised immune systems.
+The key food safety tips are practical tips designed to help people avoid harmful food bacteria.
+Following the tips is particularly important to protect people with low or compromised immune systems.

 - Keep it cold